-Discussion on the Compliance with Leading Practice on Corporate Governance

-The Club has adopted the SEC Corporate Governance Self-rating Form as a tool to evaluate the level of compliance with its New Manual on Corporate Governance.
-In addition, Atty.
-Raymund Martin C. Rodriguez, the Compliance Officer of the Club, reviews periodically the level of performance of the governors, officers, and significant employees with the leading practices and principles of good governance as embodied in the Code of Corporate Governance for Public Companies and Registered Issuers, as prescribed by SEC Memorandum Circular No. 24, Series of 2019, and the Securities Regulation Code and the Club's New Manual on Corporate Governance, and the rules and regulations that the SEC may issue from time to time.
+Discussion on the Compliance with Leading Practice on Corporate Governance level of performance of the governors, officers, and significant employees with the leading practices and principles of good governance as embodied in the Code of Corporate Governance for Public Companies and Registered Issuers, as prescribed by SEC Memorandum Circular No. 24, Series of 2019, and the Securities Regulation Code and the Club's New Manual on Corporate Governance, and the rules and regulations that the SEC may issue from time to time.